-These two men were chosen by the Georgia Historical Society and the Office of the Governor for their achievements and will be honored Saturday, February 15, at the historical society’s gala in Savannah, part of its annual commemoration of the state’s history.
+These two women – the first time two women have been selected as trustees – were chosen by the Georgia Historical Society and the Office of the Governor for their achievements and will be honored Saturday, Feb.
+14, at the historical society’s gala in Savannah, part of its annual commemoration of the state’s history.

 Nearly 300 years ago, the original trustees were chartered by England’s King George II and charged with establishing the new colony.
 Formed in 1732, the group disbanded in 1752, but the state re-established the honor in 2009 to recognize contemporary Georgians.

 The original motto, Non Sibi Sed Aliis, which means “not for self but for others,” steers the selection process each year toward people whose lives and accomplishments have made the state a better place.